fpc/FPCProjects/fpprofiler/trunk/README.txt

 FPP View
 --------
-When your run your program that contains the profiling code, it generates a xml file will all the profiling information.
+When your run your program that contains the profiling code, it generates an xml file containing all the profiling information.
 FPP View reads this xml file and generates reports from it.
 Call counts, timing and call graphs are supported at the moment.